 In 2011, Wendy wrote Sable Island: The Wandering Sandbar (Nimbus), a non-fiction children’s book for ages 8-12.
 This book about a windswept isle in the North Atlantic inhabited by wild horses was shortlisted for several prestigious children’s choice book awards in Canada: the 2013 Ontario Library Association’s Silver Birch and the Golden Oak; and the 2013-14 Hackmatack Children’s Choice Award.
 Sable Island received great reviews and was chosen as one of the Top 100 Gift Books for 2011 by the Globe & Mail, as well as one of the Top Five New Brunswick Books for 2011 by CBC-Radio.

 Wendy's a member of various Writers-in-the-Schools programs and has done hundreds of presentations, both in person and virtually, for schools in Canada and the US.
 She has spoken to thousands of students and has facilitated writing and illustration workshops for children K-12.
-She’s organized workshops for schools, community events, international literature festivals and various literacy organizations like the YMCA and Laubach Literacy.
+She has organized workshops for schools, community events, international literature festivals and various literacy organizations like the YMCA and Laubach Literacy.

 In 2001, Wendy created and facilitated Art & Soul—an after-school fine arts and writing program for children 8-14.
 This wildly popular program which ran for several years, included hands-on instruction in drawing, painting, pottery, sculpture, cartooning, as well as writing and illustrating books.